 Several countries, in different WMO Regional Associations, have implemented MHEWS incorporating all FFGS/SWFP/CIFI/TCP activity areas: Fiji, Bangladesh, Haiti/Dominican Republic, Indonesia, South Africa, Philippines, and India, the latter three with a self-developed national coastal inundation activity.
 Any or all of these three countries could be a suitable pilot to demonstrate the MIE concept.

-The development of an Implementation Plan, should include measures and activities that reply to the analysis of gaps and needs as provided by analysis above targeting (1) institutional, (2) technical and technological, and (3) staff aspects.
-[DC]
+The development of an Implementation Plan, should include measures and activities that reply to gaps and needs as provided by analysis above targeting (1) institutional, (2) technical and technological, and (3) staff aspects.

-[DC] An implementation plan should be a living document, prepared and developed in enough detail so the specific actions identified could be taken to help ensure the sustainability of the MIE for the benefit of current and future generations.
+An implementation plan should be a living document, prepared and developed in enough detail so the specific actions identified could be taken to help ensure the sustainability of the MIE for the benefit of current and future generations.
 The development of the MIE implementation plan should be facilitated by good coordination/input from the other SC-DRR Expert Teams (ETs) and Advisory Groups and their documents.
 The implementation plan could take the form of guidelines, similar to the CIF-EWS Implementation Guidelines or the SWFP Guidebook.

 The guidelines should facilitate regional/sub-regional implementation, across the entire value chain, including data and product exchange, methodologies, articulations, training and competencies, R&D transfer, verification and feedback mechanisms, etc. It should be developed keeping in mind that it will need to be downscaled and adapted to specific (sub-) regions, with a wide variety of capacities and resources.

 MIE would clearly be a crosscutting core component of WMO since the basic architecture, to serve DRR goals, for providing better IBF services which meet user requirements for effective decision-making, will be based on observations (WIGOS), forecasting capacities including NWP (Seamless GDPFS), climate services aspects (GFCS/CSIS), production and communication abilities (PWS) including warnings (GMAS), and telecom and exchange capacities (WIS).
 Input from R&D (WWRP/WCRP), for example on Artificial Intelligence use and opportunity, strengthening of interaction with social science (Societal Economic Research Applications — SERA) and more widely with the new WMO-UNDRR Centre of Excellence for Climate and Disaster Resilience, and the strong support of the education and training programme to ensure adequate competencies and resources at all levels are also crucial for MIE implementation and sustainability.
-Concerning the technical commissions, MIE will need and benefit from strengthened articulation with INFCOM and SERCOM, especially for the improvement of observing systems and networks, data sharing, data and product standard formats, and Research Board, when exploring emerging technologies such as Artificial Intelligence (AI)/Machine Learning (ML) technologies to contribute to the global/regional quick response to disasters [China]
+Concerning the technical commissions, MIE will need and benefit from strengthened articulation with INFCOM and SERCOM, especially for the improvement of observing systems and networks, data sharing, data and product standard formats, and Research Board, when exploring emerging technologies such as Artificial Intelligence (AI)/Machine Learning (ML) technologies to contribute to the global/regional quick response to disasters.

 Through their relevant subsidiary bodies and in collaboration with the technical commissions and based on MIE assessments on minimum capacities at regional and national level, Regional Associations could play detailed and substantial coordination and regional management roles since they can best identify specific requirements and priorities among Members in their regions and call for collaborative effort from GDPFS centres.
-[China]

 The MIE implementation plan will also provide estimated costs for implementing the activities needed to ensure MIE sustainability.
 Currently, activities of SWFP, FFGS and CIFI are generally implemented through extra-budgetary resources and in-kind contributions from Members.